-If you feel sick the day of your allergy shot: If you feel ill the day of your shot, but are not experiencing any chest congestion, chest tightness, wheezing, or difficulty breathing, you may still be able to get your shot but make sure to tell the nurse before getting your shot.
-If you are unsure whether you should get your shot or not, please call our office to discuss your concerns with the nurses prior to coming in for your shot.
+If you feel ill the day of your shot, but are not experiencing any chest congestion, chest tightness, wheezing, or difficulty breathing, you may still be able to get your shot, but make sure to tell the medical staff before getting your shot.
+If you are unsure whether you should get your shot or not, please call our office to discuss your concerns with the medical staff prior to coming in for your shot.

 Because the injections are made from extracts of substances to which you are allergic, allergic reactions are possible.
 It is imperative that injections be performed under the supervision of medical personnel so that if a reaction does occur it can be identified and treated quickly.

 Local reactions to allergy shots are fairly common and consist of redness and swelling at the injection site.
 These reactions can occur immediately or several hours later.
 In some cases, there may be swelling of the arm.

 Systemic reactions are much less common and result in allergy symptoms such as sneezing, nasal congestion or hives.
-It is rare, but possible, for a serious systemic reaction, called anaphylaxis, to occur.
+It is rare but possible for a serious systemic reaction, called anaphylaxis, to occur.
 In addition to symptoms associated with a mild systemic reaction, symptoms of an anaphylactic whole-body reaction can include (but are not limited to): swelling of the throat, wheezing or a sensation of tightness in the chest, nausea, and dizziness.
 Anaphylaxis is a life-threatening allergic reaction and must be treated immediately.
-Most serious reactions, such as anaphylaxis, occur within 20 minutes after injection, which is why we require our patients to wait in the lobby this long after their injection and to be checked by one of our medical staff before they are permitted to leave.
+Most serious reactions, such as anaphylaxis, occur within 20 minutes after injection, which is why we require our patients to wait in the lobby this long after their injection and to be checked by one of our medical staff members before they are permitted to leave.